JmWangBio/ComBatMet/README.md

 ```

 Next, I will provide an example to demonstrate how to get started with this package.

-## Example

-In this example, I will show how ComBatMet can be applied to batch correct the DNA methylation data.
 First, let’s simulate some DNA methylation data.
-Suppose that in a hypothetical methylation study of cancer,
+Suppose that in a hypothetical methylation
-50 probes/sites are quantified.
-The diseased group (i.e., D) and healthy group (i.e. H) has four replicates each.
+study of cancer, 50 probes/sites are quantified.
+The diseased group (i.e., D) and healthy
-Two replicates belong to batch 1, and the other two replicates, batch 2.
+group (i.e., H) has four replicates each.
+Two replicates belong to batch 1, and the other
+two replicates, batch 2.

 ``` r
 # Load library